 On the Remain side, there were perhaps fewer deceitful statements but even more irresponsible scaremongering and threats, notably the suggestion that there would have to be a 'punishment' budget after Brexit, to prevent a cataclysmic economic collapse, and even the implication that Europe would be at greater risk of war.

-Sadly the public found it increasingly hard to know who to trust, because politicians being politicians, it was impossible to get accuracy from any of them.
+The result of this was that the public found it increasingly hard to know who to trust, because it was impossible to get accuracy from any of them.
 I suspect in the end, it did not matter what any politicians said - people stopped listening.

-Of course there were neutral observers who could provide the public with information, and of these the best established and most influential is the BBC.
-Unlike some who always accuse the BBC and other networks of bias in favour of the other side, I do believe that the broadcasters did their best to provide impartial advice, but their very striving to be seen as neutral creates its own problems.
-The desire to give equal time to both sides in any debate means that if there are ten strong arguments for one side on a particular issue, and one lesser point on the other side, the BBC will nonetheless attempt to give equal prominance to both; laudable, but not always helpful.
+Of course there were neutral observers who could inform the public, and of these the best established and most influential is the BBC.
+I do believe that the BBC and other broadcasters did their best to provide impartial advice, but their very striving to be seen as neutral creates its own problems.
+The desire to give equal time to both sides in a debate means that if there are ten good arguments for one side on a particular issue, and one lesser point on the other side, the BBC will nonetheless attempt to give equal prominence to both; laudable, but not always helpful.